jlenon7/.ts-node/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash
 ```

-Now that `nvm` is installed, run the following to update Node.js
+Now that `nvm` is installed, run the following to update Node.js:

 ```shell
 nvm install 20.8.0
 ```

-To set this version as your default for all your terminal sessions run:
+To set v20.8.0 as your default for all your terminal sessions run:

 ```shell
 nvm alias default 20.8.0